saidulhaque21/vueJS3_crud/README.md

 # Application & Skeleton

-One can build vueJS application using both CDN or NPN.
+One can build vueJS application using both CDN(content delivery network) or NPM(Node Package Manager).

 If you want to build monolithic app means backend and front-end together, then CDN is best choose.
-In this example, I used CDN where there are two parts in the skeleton - HTML and JS.
+In this example, I used CDN for monolithic single page app under main application using CaekPHP/Larabel/CodeIgnitor framewoork.

+There are two parts in the skeleton - HTML and JS.

 # Main Skeleton - HTML